BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublisher-options/sheet-name-pattern.md

 | `*(ConfigurationName)*` | `*Machined*` | `Machined`, `DXF-Machined`, `Machined-REV-A` | `Default` |

 As another example, suppose a drawing contains sheets named `Default`, `Machined`, and `Welded`.
 When the selected configuration is `Welded` and the pattern is `(ConfigurationName)`, only the `Welded` sheet is exported.

+If the selected configuration is `Painted` and none of those sheets is named `Painted`, all three sheets are exported because the evaluated pattern has no matches.

 This setting is used by [Sheets to Export](sheets-to-export.md) when that option is set to `Sheets matching name`.